jeffreykegler/hoonlint/misc/whitespace.md

 * adjust the whitespace as necessary to follow the standard whitespace conventions.

-and which is, in other respects, minimal.
+and that is, in other respects, minimal.

 Let `c2` be `Child(n, r1)` in this rewrite,
 so that `Line(c2) == Line(r1)+1 == Line(c1)+1`.